ethereum/remix-ide/docs/tutorial_debug.md

 }
 ```

-And let's says that breakpoints are set for the lines
+And breakpoints are set for the lines

 `uint p = 45;`